frankhecker/gettingdatacoursera/CodeBook.md

 Processing the Original Data
 ----------------------------

-The original data set contains two groups of files, one with training data (in the `train` subdirectory) and one with test data (in the `test` subdirectory).
-Each group in turn contains three files, containing the subject ids (`subject_train.txt` or `subject_test.txt` respecitvely), activity codes (`y_train.txt` or `y_test.md`), and the measurements themselves (`X_train.txt` or `X_test.txt`).
+As unpacked the original data set consists of a directory `UCI HAR Dataset` containing two groups of files, one with training data (in the `train` subdirectory) and one with test data (in the `test` subdirectory).
+Each group in turn contains three files, containing the subject ids (`subject_train.txt` or `subject_test.txt` respectively), activity codes (`y_train.txt` or `y_test.md`), and the measurements themselves (`X_train.txt` or `X_test.txt`).
 Each row in each of the three files corresponds to a single sample of the 561 variables for a given subject and activity.

-The original data set also contains separate files mapping activity codes to activity labels (`activity_labels.txt`) and mapping the variable column indices (from 1 to 561) in `X_train.txt` and `X_test.txt` to the corresponding variable names (`features.txt`).
+The original data set also contains separate files mapping the activity codes to activity labels (`activity_labels.txt`) and mapping the variable column indices (from 1 to 561) in `X_train.txt` and `X_test.txt` to the corresponding variable names (`features.txt`).

-Finally, the original data sets also contain `Inertial Signals` subdirectories with additional raw data.
-This data was not included in the analysis for the course project.
+Finally, the original training and test data sets also contain `Inertial Signals` subdirectories with additional raw data.
+These were not included in the analysis.

 All the data files mentioned above were used to produce six data sets, corresponding to the two groups of three data files discussed